|

 Sprint was high on prepaid, and with the acquisition of Virgin Mobile

-it can immediately enter the number two position in prepaid (second to
+it could immediately enter the number two position in prepaid (second

 It's interesting to note that Virgin